MageMCU/DDMR-Orientation/README.md

 # Orientation-of-DDMR
-Orientation of Differential-Drive Mobile Robot (DDMR)
+Orientation of the Differential-Drive Mobile Robot (DDMR)